How to Remove Microplastics from Drinking Water

 Top picks:

-If you rent or don't want to modify your plumbing, countertop RO systems plug into your existing faucet and sit on the counter.
-They're portable and require zero installation.
+If you rent or don't want to modify your plumbing, countertop systems sit on the counter and require zero installation.
+Some plug into your existing faucet, others fill by hand, and some use gravity alone.

-- AquaTru ($350 to $450).
-The most popular countertop RO system.
+Most popular countertop RO.
 NSF certified to remove 83 contaminants.
-No installation needed.
-Fill the tank and it filters into a clean water reservoir.
+Plug and play, fill the tank and it filters into a clean reservoir. ~$400.

 If reverse osmosis is beyond your budget right now, a quality carbon block filter is a significant upgrade over no filter or a basic pitcher.
 The key word is block, not granular.
 Solid carbon block filters have much smaller pore sizes than loose granular carbon.